lucasw9999/BLM-recorder/README.md

 # BLM-recorder

-An iOS app for the Bushnell Launch Pro (BLP) golf launch monitor that provides real-time OCR processing, unified data display, mini-games, and GSPro integration.
+An iOS app for the Bushnell Launch Pro golf launch monitor that provides real-time OCR processing, unified data display, mini-games, and GSPro integration.

 ## Features